BinPy/BinPy/README.md

 PyIC
 ====

-This package will serve as a base to develop circuit based applications on top of it
+This package will serve as a base to develop circuit based applications or logical games on top of it

 How to use
 ---------